15 Iconic and Famous Buildings in Barcelona to Add to Your Bucket List

-One of the most visited cities, Barcelona is home to some of the most famous buildings in the world.
+One of the most visited cities, Barcelona is home to the most famous building in Spain and some of the most iconic buildings in the world.
 The capital of Spain’s Catalonia region has its own unique atmosphere with its fabulous Gothic architecture combined with later influences of the famous Catalan architect Antoni Gaudi.

-Barcelona’s architecture with its twists and turns, will play with your imagination and amaze you many times during your trip.
-So let’s take a look at the 10 most famous buildings in Barcelona that should be on your list.
+Barcelona’s architecture with its twists and turns will play with your imagination and amaze you many times during your trip.
+So let’s take a look at the 15 most famous buildings in Barcelona that should be on your list.

 1. Park Güell